 Projects utilizing human/vertebrate animal established cell lines or tissue cultures must include documentation regarding the source of the cells/tissues, even if project is exempt from IRB approval.
 If obtained from a commercially available collection (e.g., ATCC) the catalog number is required.
 If obtained from a private/non-commercial source (public or private laboratory, museum, etc.), documentation from the supplier must be uploaded in the application.
-This includes samples from blood banks.
+This includes samples from blood banks or human breast milk.